Knowledge Bases & RAG

 Section titled “What Gets Created”For each exported table, three artifacts are created:

-Document: Markdown schema documentation
+- Document: Markdown schema documentation with columns, types, primary keys

-Entity: Graph representation
+- Entity: Graph representation of the table

-Relationships: Foreign key connections
+- Relationships: Foreign key connections to other tables

 Use Cases